 Where will they be built?

 We haven't decided this yet and are asking you for your views about where the new homes should be built.
-We have identified six main options for where we can locate new homes, these are based on assessing areas within the district that are accessible to existing services and infrastructure, and considering constraints such as flood zones, landscape and biodiversity constraints and the Green Belt.
+We have identified six main options for where we can locate new homes, these are based on assessing areas within the area that are accessible to existing services and infrastructure, and considering constraints such as flood zones, landscape and biodiversity constraints and the Green Belt.

 Housing and Economic Land Availability Assessment

-The Housing and economic land availability assessment (HELAA) helps to identify future sources of land to help meet the District's development needs.
+The Housing and economic land availability assessment (HELAA) helps to identify future sources of land to help meet the area's development needs.
 It was formerly referred to as the Strategic housing land availability assessment (SHLAA).